 No matter what the variation (user vs ticket, time vs transaction-based survey occurrences), these options can reduce the survey “noise” and improve the chance of customers providing valuable feedback.
 Survey response rates often fall below 10% overall, so every survey result you receive is important for developing meaningful metrics.

 Before deploying your surveys, make sure that you are using all of the native functionality in ServiceNow to provide consistent reporting for your metrics.
 After all, what is the point of sending out surveys, if you can’t read the results.
 The suggestion here is to set up weekly reporting reviews for the nSAT survey results.
 This will help to ensure that your results are being utilized as well as understand who is returning surveys vs. who is not responding.

-Lastly, it’s wise to set up periodic review of the survey structure to ensure you are receiving meaningful data from customers.
-Some other things consider:
+Lastly, it’s wise to set up periodic review of the survey structure to ensure you receive meaningful data from customers.
+Some other things consider if:

-- If you are finding that your survey response rates are low, consider adjusting your frequency.
+- You find that your survey response rates are low, consider adjusting your frequency.

-- If the results are only coming back with high level nSAT data and your open-ended questions are not being completed, consider reducing or removing the free-form question and/or changing to relational surveys on a semi-annual basis.
+- Results are only coming back with high level nSAT data and your open-ended questions are not being completed.
+Consider reducing or removing the free-form question and/or changing to relational surveys on a semi-annual basis.

-- If there are a noticeable amount of false results, meaning, when a negative nSAT follow up discussion with the customer results in the customer saying that their submission was a mistake and they were actually happy, this is the time to evaluate your question format.
+- There are many false results. (where a negative nSAT follow up discussion indicates the customer submission was a mistake and they were actually happy).
+If this happens, it may be time to evaluate your question format.

-- If you recently made changes to the survey, it’s good to communicate to customers so they can make appropriate adjustments to their behavior.
+- You recently made changes to the survey.
+It’s good to communicate to customers so they can make appropriate adjustments to their behavior.

-Overall, survey design and management can appear to be a straightforward approach, but there are some important considerations to take into account to ensure that you are getting the most out of your survey analysis.
+Overall, survey design and management can be a straightforward approach, but there considerations can ensure you get the most from your survey analysis.

-If you would like Covestic’s help with creating surveys in ServiceNow, contact your account executive.
+If you would like Covestic’s help with creating surveys in ServiceNow, contact us at firstname.lastname@example.org.